mtrmizzy/real-time-sentiment-dashboard/README.md

 ---

 ## 📌 **Insights & Takeaways**
-- **"Traditional models such as Logistic Regression performed will with VADER labels."**
+- **Traditional models such as Logistic Regression performed well with VADER labels.**
-- **"Replacing VADER with RoBERTa sentiment labeling revealed the challenges of weak supervision."**
+- **Replacing VADER with RoBERTa sentiment labeling revealed the challenges of weak supervision.**
-- **"Fine-tuning BERT directly on VADER-labeled Reddit data delivered state-of-the-art results, reaching 95% accuracy."**
+- **Fine-tuning BERT directly on VADER-labeled Reddit data delivered state-of-the-art results, reaching 95% accuracy.**
+- **Gained hands-on experience building and deploying a fully interactive Streamlit dashboard, complete with data visualizations and a real-time sentiment prediction tool powered by my fine-tuned BERT model.**
-- **"This project demonstrates not just pipeline engineering, but also *how data quality and model architecture impact real-world performance*."**
+- **This project demonstrates not just pipeline engineering, but also *how data quality and model architecture impact real-world performance*.**

----

-## ✅ **Final Steps**
-- Finish work on Streamlit Dashboard
-- Add link to Streamlit Dashboard to README.md